-If you have a very complex exam that may involve students using multiple technology platforms, uploading files, or answering different types of questions, we recommend granting up to 50% more time than you usually would if you were giving the exam in an in-person setting.
-This added time provides a buffer in which students can run into technical issues and resolve them before their time runs out, without requiring support from you or others.
+If you have a very complex exam that involves students using multiple technology platforms, uploading files, or answering different types of questions, we recommend granting up to 50% more time than you would in an in-person setting.
+This provides time for students to resolve technical issues before their time runs out, without requiring support from others.

-If you’d like for students to upload an image or a scan that shows their work, you may want to consider having students submit this to a separate Canvas Assignment set to receive file uploads, rather than during the quiz.
-In this way, you’ll avoid any issues that students may run into when attempting to upload work during the timed exam.
+If you’d like students to upload an image that shows their work, consider having students submit this to a separate assignment that accepts file uploads, instead of to the quiz.
+This avoids problems encountered when attempting to upload work during the timed exam.

-Regardless of what type of exam you’re administering, always remember to set a final due date so that the exam gets placed on students’ Canvas Calendars, To-do Lists, and other prominent places in Canvas.
+Regardless of what type of exam you’re administering, always remember to set a final due date so that the exam appears on students’ Canvas calendars, To-Do Lists, and other prominent places in Canvas.

-Starting in Spring 2020, the IDEA Courseware Team began recommending that most courses use Canvas's New Quizzes (rather than the legacy Classic Quizzes).
+Beginning Spring 2020, the Courseware team recommends that most courses use Canvas's New Quizzes (rather than the legacy Classic Quizzes).
 New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually be the only quiz option available in Canvas.
 New Quizzes offers many benefits for remote exams, including an easy-to-use quiz building environment.

-- Regrading of all automatically graded question types (including numeric questions).
+- Regrading of most automatically graded question types, including numeric questions

-- New question types, including categorization, ordering, and hot spot.
+- Specialized question types including categorization, ordering, and image "hot spots"

-- Options for essay questions, including spell check, rich content editor, word count, and word limit, and notes for graders.
+- Configurable essay questions, including spell check, rich text formatting, word count/limit, and notes for graders

-- Classic Quizzes provides options that are not yet available in New Quizzes, and is appropriate if you:
+- Classic Quizzes currently provides options that are not yet available in New Quizzes, but is more limited in terms of regrading.
+This quiz engine is appropriate if you:

-- Rely on a downloadable report of student responses.
+- Rely on a downloadable Excel file of student responses

-- Need to bulk-download all student submissions (for file-upload questions).
+- Prefer to bulk-download all student submissions to file-upload questions

 If you need more assistance, please contact firstname.lastname@example.org for support.